h-REA/hREA/README.md

 Using [holochain](https://holochain.org) for data storage, data integrity, networking, and runtime, hREA comes with an [adapter library for GraphQL in Javascript](https://www.npmjs.com/package/@vf-ui/graphql-client-holochain), which is the main way to interface with the hREA suite.

+Releases of the Javascript GraphQL libraries happen through npm: [main](https://www.npmjs.com/package/@vf-ui/graphql-client-holochain) and [more customizable](https://www.npmjs.com/package/@valueflows/vf-graphql-holochain)

+Releases of the Holochain "hApp"s are here on Github, and can be found in the [releases page](https://github.com/h-REA/hREA/releases) (the ones that are prefixed `happ-`).

 What do we mean by "most functionality"?-

 - **people & groups**: use the *agent* kit to keep track of people and groups and build trust in the network